emtee40/VlcFreemote/README.md

 * Add widget to control Vlc from a "desktop" (?) widget
 * Idem for lock screen?
 * Control remote Vlc volume from local volume key
-* Add chron job to auto get last status
-* Fix current play indicator in playlist view
 * Publish updated apk to GH
-* Publish apk to store?
+* Publish apk to store
+* Remove flicker when switching to dir tab (check if path changed?)